Prompt-Level Distillation: A Non-Parametric Alternative to Model Fine-Tuning for Efficient Reasoning: Abstract

 \section{Abstract}

 Advanced reasoning typically requires Chain-of-Thought prompting, which is accurate but incurs prohibitive latency and substantial test-time inference costs.
 The standard alternative, fine-tuning smaller models, often sacrifices interpretability while introducing significant resource and operational overhead.
 To address these limitations, we introduce Prompt-Level Distillation (PLD).
 We extract explicit reasoning patterns from a Teacher model and organize them into a structured list of expressive instructions for the Student model's System Prompt.
-Evaluated on the StereoSet and Contract-NLI datasets using Gemma-3 4B, PLD improved Macro F1 scores from 57\% to 90.0\% and 67\% to 83\% respectively, enabling this compact model to match frontier performance with negligible latency overhead.
+Evaluated using Gemma-3 4B, PLD improved Macro F1 scores on StereoSet (57\% to 90.0\%) and Contract-NLI (67\% to 83\%), while increasing LogiQA accuracy to 70\%.
+Similar results on Mistral Small 3.1 demonstrate cross-architecture generalizability, enabling these compact models to match frontier performance with negligible latency overhead.
 These expressive instructions render the decision-making process transparent, allowing for full human verification of logic, making this approach ideal for regulated industries such as law, finance, and content moderation, as well as high-volume use cases and edge devices.